hyperspy/hyperspyUI/doc/source/actions.rst

 Tight layout
 """"""""""""""""""""""""""""""""""""
 Apply a tight layout to the selected plot.
+This is basically a workaround for the not so ideal basic layout for matplotlib figures, especially if they have been resized.